All Episodes

 And those are usually pretty easy to detect because you can do some research and find out that those people don't really have active accounts.

-So has anyone analyzed Hillary's the last time I heard like half or more were phony accounts.
+The last time I heard, like half or more were phony accounts.

-That that I wouldn't know.
+That I wouldn't know.

-What's your take on all this, Brian?
+Now, what's your take on all this, Brian?

-Can this is this an indicator of maybe something that's not being measured by polls?
+Is this an indicator of maybe something that's not being measured by polls?

 I think that's absolutely right, Sean.

-You know, I was actually talking to the the true expert about this, my wife, she's the co-founder of a company called Social Assurity that does uh measurement and social media education and training for individuals and businesses, and and the trend is really looking at social media versus traditional journalism like the mainstream media websites for information on individuals and to catch trends.
+And the trend is really looking at social media versus traditional journalism like the mainstream media websites for information on individuals and to catch trends.

-I mean, it's something that education, higher education, colleges look at it for applications, businesses look at it for recruiting, and so you really cannot discount.
+I mean, it's something that education, higher education, colleges look at it for applications, businesses look at it for recruiting.

 There's no such thing as objective journalism anymore.